tomswatermelon/goat/README.md

 Hi There!

 This is just another front-end development setup, simple and fast, it might not be lightweight enough, but it gets the job done and saves your time.
-Using Goat, you will be implementing these things into your workflow:
+Using this goat, you will be implementing these things into your workflow:

 - Gulp
 - Sass
-- Erm.. no more liao
+- Livereload

+So, you will be writing sass and page will be reloaded upon your saving action.

 ## Dependencies